SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 | `calcInitError`               | Boolean      | `false`       | When true, the initial error over the data is reported as epoch 0 |
 | `targetHeight`                | Float        | `-1.0`        | The height to use for the height error calculation, this is calculated automatically when negative but can be overridden with this when set to a positive value in meters |

-## Configuring body proportions manually
+## Configuring Body Proportions Manually
 {:.no_toc}

 All this configuration can be done from the SteamVR dashboard or within VRChat (in front of a mirror).
 All measurements are in centimeters.
 Press `+` or `-` to change lengths by 1 cm.
 Pressing **Reset** will change the value to a default based on the HMDs current height.